dieselfox1/fincommerce/docs/block-development/tutorials/integrating-protection-checkout-block.md

 ### Using the render_block Filter

-The `render_block` filter allows you to modify the output of any WordPress block.
+The `render_block` filter allows you to modify the output of any finpress block.
 For the checkout block, you'll want to target the `fincommerce/checkout-actions-block` which contains the "Place order" button.

 ```php
 add_filter(